ershadul1/finance-tracker/README.md

 ## Project Description

-This is an Finance tracker app.
+This is a Finance tracker app.
 Users can create transactions and groups.
 The transaction can have groups.
 Also a transaction can be a earning transaction or a spending transaction.
 That means users can track their earning and spending at the same time.

 Users can see their total earning and spending.
 And also a balance is calculated using earning and spending.
 So this app will help a user to record their total finance.